cachuco/Delete-tweets-script---Google-apps-script/README.md

 The script reads the twitter file and deletes one by one starting with the oldest tweet.
 It is possible to set a number of days (MAX_AGE_IN_DAYS) for which there are no more tweets, for example: if MAX_AGE_IN_DAYS = 30, the script will not delete the tweets published in the last 30 days.
 It is also possible to define a specific ID that we do not want to eliminate, for example, if we put the ID of our first tweet in the SAVE_THIS_TWEET variable, it will not be deleted.

-[Google Apps Script has a limitation](https://developers.google.com/apps-script/guides/services/quotas) on the script runtime of 6 min, so it is advisable to schedule a script execution automatically every 30 minutes so as not to exceed the limits of the Twitter API requests.
+[Google Apps Script has a limitation](https://developers.google.com/apps-script/guides/services/quotas) on the script runtime of 6 min, so it is advisable to schedule a script execution automatically every 15 minutes so as not to exceed the limits of the Twitter API requests.
+(Running the script every 15 minutes approximately 5,000 tweets per hour are deleted.)

 ## Prerequisites